Used Jaguar F-Pace review

 - 2Engines, performance and driveFew SUVs are as fun or capable as the Jaguar F-Pace, and it's nearly as sweet to drive as the Porsche Macan

-- 4Interior, design and technologyWith a fresh exterior look and revamped cabin with the latest on-board tech, the F-Pace a high-quality bulked-up SUV offering
+- 4Interior, design and technologyThe Jaguar F-Pace offers a fresh exterior look, with a revamped cabin and the latest on-board tech

 - 6Reliability and SafetyJaguar scores well for safety, but customer feedback highlights reliability issues